Equips students to think critically

 Transformative Leadership

-TRANSFORMATIVE LEADERSHIP: PROPHETS, HERETICS, AND SOCIAL ENTREPRENEURS Transformational leadership entails a dynamic relationship between the leader and the community of which the leader is a part.
+Transformational leadership entails a dynamic relationship between the leader and the community of which the leader is a part.
 It entails developing strategies that enhance the probability of achieving shared goals and visions.
-Essential to transformational leadership is inspiration that lifts one from common place existing to living beyond the norm.
-In the quest for a more just and compassion world transformational leadership challenges dominant systems and other forms of oppression.
-This course will explore various expressions of transformational leadership including those resulting from prophetic imagination and social entrepreneurship. | 3 |
+Essential to transformational leadership is the inspiration that lifts one from commonplace existence to living beyond the norm.
+In the quest for a more just and compassionate world, transformational leadership challenges dominant systems and other forms of oppression.
+This course will explore various expressions of transformational leadership, including those resulting from prophetic imagination and social entrepreneurship.
+Any student enrolled in a degree and/or certificate program at the Graduate Theological is eligible to enroll in this course.
+[Auditors with Faculty Permission] | 3 |

 ST-1086 |